 Her experiences living and travelling in other countries and a short stint teaching in the local school district emphasized the importance of ensuring that all children get a healthy physical, mental and emotional start in their developing years.
 She believes that among the most important things we can give children are the abilities to read and communicate well.
 She serves on the Solano County Library Board and is completing her Master's in Library and Information Science.

-Ciara Gonsalves is Solano born and raised with 5 generations of family rooted throughout.
-She attended Solano schools until transplanted to Contra Costa County to Antioch where she completed high school.
+Ciara Gonsalves is Solano born and raised.
+Ms. Gonsalves attended Solano schools until transplanted to Contra Costa County to Antioch where she completed high school.
 From the tender age of 4 years old, Ciara began her love for softball which began on local Solano County bobby sox and travelling teams, ultimately leading to college scholarships.
 Her undergraduate education was completed at California State University, Chico with a Bachelor of Science in Health Services Administration.
-She completed a Master of Science in Health Care Administration from Grand Canyon University as well.
+She completed a Master of Science in Health Care Administration from Grand Canyon University.
 She was recognized for academic excellence and won various awards for academics and athletics over the course of her education.

-Ciara’s love for community and children began with volunteer work instructing 4 and 5 year old girls in basic beginning softball skills, instructing after-school education and recreation at an elementary school, volunteering at a homeless shelter and food kitchen, fundraising for food banks, and preparing bagged meals for needy families around the holidays.
+Ms. Gonsalves' work experiences range from multiple counties and industries with past responsibilities: managing marketing campaigns, leading a large research project, developing and reporting a county health needs assessment, participating in a grant review board, preparing for internal and external health services audits, project management, healthcare quality and compliance work, policy work, and engaging with community and local business leaders for First 5 Futures efforts.
+Ciara’s love for community and children began with volunteer work instructing 4 and 5 year old girls in basic beginning softball skills, instructing after-school education and recreation at an elementary school, volunteering at a homeless shelter and food kitchen, and fundraising for food banks.
 It was these experiences in particular that sparked her love and dedication to community building and public service.